Resource Management Glossary: Key Terms

 Enji is well-suited to support scenario planning in modern, agile organizations, particularly those with distributed teams or multiple projects.
 Here's how:

-• PM Agent: This feature automates portfolio monitoring and pulls together cross-project insights, helping leadership continuously track benefits realization and operational risks as new scenarios become more probable.
+- PM Agent: Automates portfolio monitoring and pulls together cross-project insights, helping leadership continuously track operational risks as new scenarios become more probable.

-• Data visualization tools: Enji's dashboards convert raw operational data into clear visuals, so stakeholders can rapidly compare how different scenarios would impact resource allocation, delivery speed, and financial metrics.
+- Data visualization tools: Dashboards convert raw operational data into clear visuals so stakeholders can rapidly compare how different scenarios would impact resource allocation, delivery speed, and financial metrics.

-• Scenario-based resource allocation: Enlightening worklogs and SOW planning features allow you to model how shifts in workload, skill requirements, or project priorities would play out in practice.
-For instance, you can simulate reallocating developers to high-priority projects in different scenarios and instantly view the downstream impact on timelines and budget.
+- Scenario-based resource allocation: Global Worklogs and SOW Planning features allow you to model how shifts in workload, skill requirements, or project priorities would play out in practice, including the downstream impact on timelines and budget.

 By turning scenario narratives into actionable models and real-time feedback, Enji ensures leaders aren't just planning for the future in theory, but practicing adaptive, data-driven management every day.